 Great stories tend to recognise deep truths, important life lessons

 For example, that good always triumphs over evil.
 That every cloud has a silver lining – i.e. that you can derive some benefit from every bad thing that happens to you.
 Or that fortune favours the brave – that drive and determination is essential to success.
 Christopher Booker’s Jungian-influenced analysis of stories and their psychological meaning, espoused seven basic plots (2).
-Margaret Mark and Carol S. Pearson highlight eighteen, eight guides or gifts and ten warnings (3).
+Margaret Mark and Carol S. Pearson subsequently highlighted eighteen: eight guides or gifts and ten warnings (3).
 Figure 2 shows eight familiar stories mapped to Mark and Pearson’s need-states.

 Great brand stories follow from brand archetypes

 Consider a utilitarian hero archetype, cleaning brand Mr. Muscle.
 In a typical 3 act story, we see the housewife battling the dirt, getting tired and frustrated at her inability to clean the house etc. until along comes the hero, to clean away the dirt and save the day.
-The protagonist is the brand user or housewife and the adversary, simply dirt.
+The protagonist is the brand user or housewife, and the adversary, simply dirt.

 Brand Storytelling Marketing Inspiration